OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-19.md

 ## 1 Kings 19:15

-The Lord said to him,
+The Lord instructed him,
-“Go, return on your way to the wilderness of Damascus,
+“Go, return by the way you came to the wilderness of Damascus,
-and when you have arrived, you shall anoint Hazael king over Aram;
+and when you arrive, you shall anoint Hazael as king over Aram;

 ## 1 Kings 19:16

-and Jehu the son of Nimshi you shall anoint king over Israel;
+and Jehu the son of Nimshi you shall anoint as king over Israel;
 and Elisha the son of Shaphat of Abel-meholah you shall anoint as prophet in your place.

 ## 1 Kings 19:17

-And it shall come about that the one who escapes from the sword of Hazael, Jehu shall put to death,
+And it shall be that whoever escapes from the sword of Hazael, Jehu will put to death,
-and the one who escapes from the sword of Jehu, Elisha shall put to death.
+and whoever escapes from the sword of Jehu, Elisha will put to death.

 ## 1 Kings 19:18

-Yet I will leave seven thousand in Israel,
+Yet I will preserve seven thousand in Israel,
 all the knees that have not bowed to Baal and every mouth that has not kissed him.”

 ---